jjwithanr/obsidian_bible_study/docs/Old Testament/Genesis/Genesis31.md

 #### v.24
 >Then God came to Laban the Aramean in a dream at night and said to him, "Be careful not to say anything to Jacob, either good or bad."

+#### v.26
+>Then Laban said to Jacob, "What have you done?
+You've deceived me, and you've carried of my daughters like captives in war."

 #### v.35
 >Rachel said to her father, "Don't be angry, my lord, that I cannot stand up in your presence; I'm having my period."
 So he searched but could not find the household gods.